enisz/igdb/README.md

 ### Reinitialize CURL session
 ``public IGDB::reinit_handler ( ) : void``<br/>
 After you closed the CURL session manually with [``IGDB::close_handler()``](#close-curl-session) than you will not be able to run any query against IGDB with the current instance of the class.
 However, if you need to run a query again, just call this method, and the CURL handler will be reinitialized.

-### Stringify Options
-``public IGDB::stringify_options ( array $options ) : string``<br/>
-This method is checking every parameter passed to it.
-Throwing Exceptions in case of errors.
-If everything is fine, the complete options array is returned as a query string.
-You can check the request string with this method.

 ### Custom Query
 ``public IGDB::custom_query ( string $url ) : array``<br/>